Clouding of consciousness: Fibromyalgia

-Many people with fibromyalgia experience cognitive problems (known as "fibrofog" or "brainfog"), which may involve impaired concentration, problems with short- and long-term memory, short-term memory consolidation, working memory, impaired speed of performance, inability to multitask, cognitive overload, and diminished attention span.
+Many people with fibromyalgia experience cognitive problems (often called "fibrofog"), which may involve impaired concentration, problems with short- and long-term memory, short-term memory consolidation, working memory, impaired speed of performance, inability to multitask, cognitive overload, and diminished attention span.
 About 75% of fibromyalgia patients report significant problems with concentration, memory, and multitasking.
-A 2018 meta-analysis found that the largest differences between fibromyalgia patients and healthy subjects were for inhibitory control, memory, and processing speed.
-Many of these are also common symptoms of ADHD (attention deficit hyperactivity disorder), and studies have linked the two conditions, to the point that a fibromyalgia diagnosis has been proposed as an indication to screen for ADHD.
-It is alternatively hypothesized that the increased pain compromises attention systems, resulting in cognitive problems.
+A 2018 meta-analysis found that the largest differences between fibromyalgia patients and healthy subjects were in inhibitory control, memory, and processing speed.
+Many of these are also common symptoms of ADHD, and studies have linked the two conditions, to the point that a fibromyalgia diagnosis has been proposed as an indication to screen for ADHD.
+It is alternatively hypothesized that increased pain compromises attention systems, resulting in cognitive problems.